Our challenge:

 Goodrich Tower

-Construct a tower on the southwest corner of Goodrich Hall, connecting an elevator and bathrooms to each floor.
+Construct a bell tower on the southwest corner of Goodrich Hall, connecting an elevator and bathrooms to each floor.

 New Residence Hall